-A uniform rod AB of mass M and length 3a can rotate around a point O, |AO|=a.
-A pendulum of length l=a and mass $m=\frac{3}{4}M$ is attached to the end A of the rod.
+A uniform rod AB of mass M and length 3a can rotate around a point O, |AO| = a.
+A pendulum of length l = a and mass $m = \frac{3}{4}M$ is attached to the end A of the rod.
 Find the normal frequencies and normal modes.

 - 1. Find the principal moments of inertia for a uniform square of mass M and side a. - 2.
-Find the kinetic energy of the uniform cube of mass M and side a rotating with angular velocity Ω around its large diagonal.
+Find the kinetic energy of the uniform cube of mass M and side a rotating with angular velocity $\Omega$ around its large diagonal.

-- 1. Find the kinetic energy of the uniform circular cone of height h, base radius R, and mass M. Rotating with the angular velocity $\vec{\Omega}$. - 2.
+- 1. Find the kinetic energy of the uniform circular cone of height h, base radius R, and mass M. Rotating with the angular velocity $\vec{\Omega}$ around an axis which goes through the center of mass. - 2.
 The same for a uniform ellipsoid of semiaxes a, b, and c.